Aaqib-Proj/ai-image-generator-using-html/README.md

 Generate API Key

 - Click on "Generate Key" or similar.
-- Follow prompts to create a new API key.
-- Copy API Key

 - Copy the generated API key.
 - Paste it in the code where "YOUR CLIPDROP API KEY" is mentioned.